SIT50416 Diploma of Hospitality Management

 Age Requirements | Students must be a minimum age of 18 years or above at the time of course commencement. |

-Academic Requirements | To enter this qualification, applicants should have successfully completed an Australian Year 12 (or an international secondary school year which is equivalent to Australian Year 12) with satisfactory results, OR successful completion of a recognised Foundation Studies program in Australia, OR successful completion of the international Baccalaureate Certificate, OR Successful completion of an Australian qualification of AQF level 3.
+Academic Requirements | To enter this qualification, applicants should have successfully completed SIT50422 Diploma of Hospitality Management.
+Additionally, applicants should have successfully completed an Australian Year 12 (or an international secondary school year which is equivalent to Australian Year 12) with satisfactory results, OR successful completion of a recognised Foundation Studies program in Australia, OR successful completion of the international Baccalaureate Certificate, OR Successful completion of an Australian qualification of AQF level 3.
 An educational achievement which is greater than any of these is also suitable. |

 English Language Requirements | To enter this qualification, applicants must also meet English Language Requirements – IELTS (Academic) overall score of 5.5 or TOEFL IBT 46 or Cambridge English Advanced (CAE) 162 or PTE Academic 42 or equivalent.
 English language competence can also be demonstrated through documented evidence of any of the following:

-Applicants without the documented evidence to demonstrate the required English language competence may undertake the Language Literacy and Numeracy (LLN) assessment online to achieve a result of ACSF level 3 to meet Hilton’s English Language entry requirement. |
+Minimum five (5) years of study in English in Australia, Canada, New Zealand, Britain, North America, South Africa, or Ireland.
+Completed in Australia in English a substantial component (at least 50%) of a qualification at AQF level 4 or higher.
+Successfully completed in Australia in English the Senior Secondary Certificate of Education.
+Completed a recognised ELICOS program and achieved an English Proficiency level of upper intermediate or equivalent.
+Applicants without the documented evidence to demonstrate the required English language competence may undertake the Language Literacy and Numeracy (LLN) test online to achieve a result of ACSF level 3 to meet Hilton’s English Language entry requirement. |

-DHA requirements: | Applicants must also provide documentation according to Department of Home Affair (DHA) requirements.
+DHA requirements: | Applicants must also provide documentation according to Department of Home Affair requirements.
 For further information on student visa assessment level and documentation, visit Department of Home Affairs’ website at: https://www.homeaffairs.gov.au/ |

 Note: Some assessment tasks are completed using a computer and internet, and it is essential for the student to possess basic computer skills.